An Update to Our Supporters on the COVID-19 Crisis

 In Mount Laurel, the staff of the Margaret Donnelly O’Connor Education Center is setting up a virtual homework club to help the children of Ethel R. Lawrence Homes adjust to online learning, since all New Jersey schools are closed.
 We have established a Google Classroom for our kids.
 Staff will use direct message (DM), FaceTime and other technology to answer questions and provide support.

-Additionally, property management staff at all of our affordable housing developments – which together house some 2,000 residents – are working from home to ensure FSHD continues to provide the high-quality service for which we are known.
+Additionally, Property Management staff at all of our affordable housing developments – which together house some 2,000 residents – are rotating days between working on-site and at home to ensure that each project site has full-time on-site coverage in order to ensure FSHD continues to provide high-quality service for which we are known.

-Some frontline staff must remain on-site at our properties, including security and maintenance personnel.
-We are grateful for their bravery and professionalism and ensure we are doing everything we can to keep our extraordinary staff – as well as our residents – safe.
+Maintenance and security personnel are working full-time at our Northgate II development in Camden to ensure a safe environment and address emergency maintenance issues.
+Maintenance staff at all of our other projects are working full-time onsite to address emergency and other maintenance issues.
+We are grateful for their bravery and professionalism and ensure we are doing everything we can to keep our extraordinary staff - as well as our residents – safe.

 Inevitably, these new interventions will place a considerable strain on our resources, which is why I am turning to you – and all of the loyal and compassionate supporters of Fair Share Housing Development.